Qumulo/docs/administrator-guide/getting-started/installing-product-package.md

 The Qumulo Core Product Package permits flexible deployment: For example, it can let your organization adhere to its security and compliance requirements, or use a specific Linux distribution that has become standardized across the entire system fleet.

-{% capture contactUs %}The Qumulo Core Product Package is currently in Private Availability.
-To obtain a copy, {{site.contactQumuloCare}}.{% endcapture %}
-{% include tip.html content=contactUs %}

 {% include content-reuse/admin-guides/getting-started/qumulo-product-package-vs-qumulo-usb-installer.md %}

 For more information, see [Creating a Qumulo Core USB Drive Installer](https://docs.qumulo.com/hardware-guide/getting-started/creating-usb-drive-installer.html) in the {{site.guides.hard}}.